open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.

 # 9 Publish streams with customized frames {#section9}
-Customized video frames can be i420 frame from yuv file, encoded frame from IP Camera or H264/VP8 files.
-There is a {@link woogeen.base.GlobalConfiguration GlobalConfiguration} API to enble encoded frame setting, but no raw frame is allowed for this setting.
-If it is the encoded frame, the encoding pipeline will be bypassed and sent to remote side directly.
-The encoded frame provider should generate key frame in proper interval to avoid key frame dropped in network, which causes remote side frame decoding error and picture quality recovery in long time.
-Also note if H264 is selected, codec hardware acceleration must be enabled in order to subscribe remote streams.
+Customized video frames can be i420 frame from yuv file.
+The customized video frame provider needs to implement its own frame generator extends from

-The encoded frame provider needs to implement its own frame generator extends from {@link woogeen.base.VideoFrameGeneratorInterface VideoFrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
+{@link woogeen.base.VideoFrameGeneratorInterface VideoFrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
 {@link woogeen.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.